alihuber/gundog/README.md

   - Take care of connection pool issues with ActiveRecord by default
   - Use as less as possible internal RabbitMQ/Bunny APIs or headers

-## Installation & usage
+## Installation

-Add this line to your Rails application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'gundog'